raphant/lazyft/README.md

 # LazyFT

-LazyFT is convenient [FreqTrade](https://github.com/freqtrade/freqtrade) wrapper that makes developing and testing strategies a lot easier for me.
-My hope is that it will do the same for you.
+LazyFT is a [FreqTrade](https://github.com/freqtrade/freqtrade) wrapper that I made to ease the development and testing of strategies.
+I think that many people in the FreqTrade community will appreciate some of the features that I've created.
+I hope this makes it easier for you to create and test your strategies.

 The features include but are not limited to: